 https://www.inthestudio.net/wp-content/uploads/2014/04/LYN-SKYN-20120912_lynyrd-skynyrd-second-helping_33.jpg 450 650 In The Studio with Redbeard https://www.inthestudio.net/wp-content/uploads/2017/01/ITS-COLOR-white-studio.png In The Studio with Redbeard2019-04-07 15:30:572024-01-30 18:11:17Lynyrd Skynyrd- Second Helping- the late Gary Rossington, Ed King, Leon Wilkeson

-Gary Rossington of Lynyrd Skynyrd "In the Studio" for a heaping serving of "Second Helping".
+The late Gary Rossington of Lynyrd Skynyrd "In the Studio" for a Southern-fried serving of "Second Helping".
 My archival interviews with Ed King and Leon Wilkeson final radio interview, as well.

 "Woman of Mine" by Lynyrd Skynyrd is one of only two Leon Wilkeson collaborations with lyricist/ singer Ronnie Van Zant, but had it not been performed live in Ardent Studio in Memphis on October 30, 1973 during a promotional broadcast on Memphis radio station WMC-FM, there is a real high probability that we would never have known of its existence...

 "Essential ".
-One thing that has never been questioned about Southern Rock legends Lynyrd Skynyrd is their unassailable authenticity to this day.
-My guests guitarists Gary Rossington and the late Ed King,..
+One thing that has never been questioned about Southern Rock legends Lynyrd Skynyrd is their unassailable authenticity.
+My guests guitarists are the dearly missed Gary Rossington and the late Ed King, part one.